How to Use A Stovetop Espresso Maker to make strong freaking coffee

 - Shot of espresso (2 oz) = 93 mg of caffeine

-As you can see, an 8oz cup of coffee has the same amount of caffeine found in a quarter the amount of Moka coffee, while an equally sized shot of espresso has even less.
+As you can see, an 8oz cup of coffee has the same amount of caffeine found in a quarter the amount of Moka coffee, while an equally sized shot made with an espresso machine has even less.

-That’s right: a shot of Moka coffee has more caffeine than a shot of espresso!
+That’s right: a shot of Moka pot coffee has more caffeine than a shot of espresso!

 Moka coffee can tend to over-extract from the coffee grounds compared to an espresso.
 So be prepared for some stronger coffee with a higher caffeine content than usual.
 Drink responsibly!